SurveyMonkey/public_api_docs/includes/_collectors.md

 is_scheduled | If a message has been secheduled to send.
 See [/collectors/{id}/messages/{id}/send](#collectors-id-messages-id-send) | Boolean is_branding_enabled | Whether the email has SurveyMonkey branding | Boolean date_created | Date message was created | Date String
-scheduled_date | Date message was scheduled | Date String
-type | Message type: 'invite', 'reminder', or 'thank_you' | String recipient_status | Recipient filter: 'reminder' or 'thank_you' | String
+scheduled_date | Date message was scheduled to be sent | Date String type | Message type: 'invite', 'reminder', or 'thank_you' | String recipient_status | Recipient filter: 'reminder' or 'thank_you' | String
 id | Message id | String